One asset that has a place in every household is Gold. Its significance explains the demand for gold mutual funds.

 Fluctuation in Gold Prices: Market demand and supply affect gold prices.
 The prices are very seasonal in nature.
 Gold performs well only when the stock market isn’t.
 That was the reason behind good returns from the gold investment during the 2008 market crash.
 Due to high volatility, gold cannot be an investment option but can work as an insurance cover.

 Gold may not give exceptional returns: Gold, unlike equities, doesn’t provide good returns.
-It cannot be considered as a long-term investment option.
+Hence one cannot consider it as a long-term investment option.
 It only works well during a market crisis as an alternative option.
 But investing in gold as an asset class to earn returns is not a very fruitful option.

-Gains on gold funds are taxed based on the holding period of the investment.
-If the investment is held for less than 36 months, then they are taxed at the investor’s income tax slab rate.
-If held more than 36 months, then they are taxed at 20.8% (including cess) with indexation benefits.
+Gains on gold funds are taxable on the basis of the holding period of the investment.
+Investments with holding period less than 36 months, are taxable at the investor’s income tax slab rate.
+For more than 36 months, then they are taxable at 20.8% (including cess) with indexation benefits.

 Gold Mutual Funds in India

 Gold mutual funds gave exceptional returns last year.
 They were topping the charts at 23% returns.
 Falling economic growth, falling interest rates, US-China trade war, Brexit Issue, tensions in the Middle East have fuelled the rally of gold prices.
 If the situations further worsen, the gold prices might shoot up.
 A conservative investor saving up for gold for future use can invest in gold funds through SIP.
-It is recommended to invest a maximum of 10-15% of the assets in gold.
+Experts often recommend investing a maximum of 10-15% of the assets in gold.
 This will provide the needed diversification in the portfolio.
 Anything further than 15% might hinder the returns of the portfolio during bullish market conditions.